sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 Instead of logging in to our webserver node, let's just check if the server is running.
 In the pre-configured docker setup for this quest, we mapped port 80 on the `webserver.learning.puppetlabs.vm` container to port 10080 on `learning.puppetlabs.vm`.
-In a web browser on your host machine, go to `http://<IP_ADDRESS>:10080` to see your php website.
+In a web browser on your host machine, go to `http://<IP_ADDRESS>:10080/index.php` to see your PHP website.

 ## Review